afroditeapp/afrodite-backend/docs/api_usage.md

 Before sending new moderation request images must be loaded to moderation slots using HTTP PUT `/media_api/moderation/request/slot/{image_slot}`.
 Image slots `camera` and `image1` are available.
+HTTP GET to that address will
+return the image in the slot if there is one.

 ### Account deletion